-Hardcore carnivore diet purists will say energy drinks are off-limits, and deep down, I agree with them.
+Hardcore carnivore diet purists will say energy drinks are off-limits; deep down, I agree.
 However, like most things, it’s not all black and white.

-Energy drinks are not carnivore diet-approved, but you need to keep reading to understand the caveats.
+Almost all energy drinks contain plant-based ingredients and sweeteners.
+Therefore, they are not carnivore diet-approved, but you must keep reading to understand the caveats.

-For example, the Maasai would consider Milk and fresh Blood as an energy drink.
-However, I presume you are from a western country like I am, and you class energy drinks as things like Red Bull and Monster.
+For example, the Maasai consider Milk and fresh Blood an energy drink.
+However, I presume you are from a Western country like me, and you class energy drinks as things like Red Bull and Monster.

-If you are totally new to the carnivore diet, I suggest picking up this amazing book by Dr. Shawn Baker called “The Carnivore Diet.”
-Also, feel free to get the low down by reading this popular article.
+If you are totally new to the carnivore diet, I suggest picking up this fantastic book by Dr. Shawn Baker called “The Carnivore Diet.”
+Also, read this popular article to get the low down.